yantonov/alias/README.md

 ### About overriding configuration
 You can add additional configuration file 'override.toml' to the same directory.
-This helps you to redefine or introduce new aliases which are depends on the environment.
+This helps you to redefine or introduce new aliases which are depend on the environment.
 Motivation: some aliases maybe speficic to the working environment and you do not want to expose it.

 ### About target executable location